NordPass Review

 Speaking of secrecies, adding a Secure Note allows you to choose a title and the note.
 It also allows using your camera for OCR input.
 Upon testing, NordPass did pretty well with printed and pretty bad with hand-written all-caps text.
 Sadly, if you want to edit your Secure Note, you can no longer use the OCR feature, which is probably for the best.

 Adding a Credit Card is as easy as reaching your credit limit.
 Naturally, copying all the fields back and forth would be inefficient, so Autofill gladly takes over once again.
-Unfortunately, my test NordVPN purchase left the first name, the last name, expiration month, and CVV fields empty.
-Also, contrary to Secure Notes, you can actually use OCR input to scan your credit card – it works pretty well with numbers and Latin alphabet.
+Unfortunately, my test NordVPN purchase left the first name, last name, expiration month, and CVV fields empty.
+Also, contrary to Secure Notes, you can actually use OCR input to scan your credit card – it works pretty well with numbers and the Latin alphabet.

-What some users might miss in NordPass is the so-called “Identities” where you can add personal details, such as addresses, phone numbers, or social media screen names.
+What some users might miss in NordPass is the so-called “Identities,” where you can add personal details, such as addresses, phone numbers, or social media screen names.
 There’s also no way to organize your entries into folders.

 Sharing your NordPass secrets